Athletic Accident/ Illness Insurance

 The Catholic University of America automatically, at no cost, provides secondary insurance coverage for all varsity student-athletes.
 This secondary insurance policy covers any athletically-related injury and/ or illness that the student-athlete incurs while participating in his/ her intercollegiate sport.
 This policy is considered an excess policy, and only covers expenses which the student-athlete's primary insurance does not.

-Please note that medical (health) insurance is required for all full-time students, all student residents and all part-time international students.
+Medical (health) insurance is required for all full-time students, all student residents and all part-time international students.
 The secondary insurance policy for varsity athletes, as described above, does not satisfy this requirement.

 The university policy on medical insurance can be viewed by clicking the link below: http://policies.cua.edu/StudentLife/healthinsurance.cfm